syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Summaries/Or.md

 ---
 layout: post
-title: Summaries
+title: Or
-description: summaries
+description: or
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
----

-# Summaries
+# Or